ArthurXu17/AP-Physics-C/README.md

 # AP-Physics-C
-The lab paper's that I wrote during my AP Physics-C course in Grade 12
+The lab papers that I wrote during my AP Physics-C course in Grade 12